zevenrodriguez/CIM440-640/readme.md

 ##### HW

-Use 2 of the above Interaction types to dynamically change your character.
+Using your character or piece of art add 2 methods of interaction, Use any of the interactive methods we used in class

 ### Week 4 - [Images, Buttons, and Conditionals Continued](/notes/Interaction.md)